 The greater yellowlegs and lesser yellowlegs are one of the most confusing pairs of shorebirds, but it is possible to pick out characteristics that can distinguish between these two nearly identical species.
 By knowing what to look for, every birder can sharpen their skills and feel more confident when identifying yellowlegs.

-From specific field marks to overall appearance to behavior tendencies, it is possible to tell the two yellowlegs species apart if birders watch for these traits:
+It's possible to tell the two yellowlegs species apart if birders watch for these traits:

 - Jizz: On the first impression, the overall jizz of the greater yellowlegs is a heavier, stockier, bulkier bird, while the lesser yellowlegs is more delicate and refined.